rastervox/BitsAndChisels-1.19.2-LightingAdjust/README.md

 This is a quick fork I made when I wanted to make small lightbulb and lamp style lights, but the light value never got above 2.
 I don't know Java or Minecraft modding at all.

-In fact, I never found a way to build the jar, cause the whole shit with brach not working.
+Still in the process of trying to find how to build the jar